Russell M. Robinson II Professor of Law

 and Professor of Strategy and Economics

-de Figueiredo studies competitive strategy, innovation strategy, political and legal strategy, and law and economics.
-His research in competitive strategy focuses on using dynamic models to explain how large and small firms gain competitive advantage through innovation, organization, and market position in segmented markets.
+de Figueiredo studies competitive strategy, innovation strategy, political and legal strategy, strategy execution, and law and economics.
+His research in competitive strategy and strategy execution focuses on using dynamic models to explain how large and small firms gain competitive advantage through innovation, organization, and market position in differentiated and emerging markets.
 His research in law and economics and "non-market" strategy explores how firms use political influence, regulatory lobbying, and strategic litigation to enhance competitive performance.
-He has published many scholarly articles employing mathematical and statistical models in a wide range of leading economics, political science, law, and management journals.
-These papers have examined the telecommunications, computing, Internet, health care, aviation, and other high technology sectors.

-de Figueiredo holds a Ph.D. in Business and Public Policy from the University of California, Berkeley; an M.Sc. in economics from the London School of Economics; and an A.B. in economics from Harvard University.
+de Figueiredo holds a Ph.D. in Business Administration from the University of California, Berkeley; an M.Sc. in economics from the London School of Economics; and an A.B. in economics from Harvard University.